WheteThunger/VehicleDeployedLocks/README.md

 ### Notes

+- The "Lock" and "Unlock" prompts appear on many vehicles while using them.
+Sometimes this is useful, but sometimes it just takes up space on your screen.
+Unfortunately, the plugin can't change this behavior because it's controlled client-side.
 - Modular cars must have a cockpit module (i.e., driver seat) to receive a lock.
 The lock will deploy to the front-most cockpit module if there are multiple.
-If that cockpit is removed, the lock is moved to another cockpit module if present, else destroyed.
+If that cockpit is removed, the lock is moved to another cockpit module if present, else the lock will be destroyed.
 - Modular cars may have a built-in lock at the same time as a deployed lock.
 This is not recommended, but if this happens, players will need to simultaneously satisfy the rules of the built-in lock and the deployed lock in order to access the car.
 - Locks do not prevent players from entering transport bays like a modular car flatbed or the back of a scrap transport helicopter.
-- The lock position for rideable horses is a bit awkward and sticks out significantly, but this is required in order for the player to be able to interact with it in most positions.
+- Locks on Tugboats cannot be interacted with except within 3 meters from the lock, despite the "Lock" and "Unlock" prompts being visible farther away than 3 meters.
+- Doors on Tugboats still needs locks to block opening and closing them.
+This could possibly be changed on request.

 ## Commands